sybrew/the-seo-framework/readme.txt

 	* Addressed layout issues where the site title might be smaller than 60px, making the examples have too much surrounding space.
 This also fixed an edge-case issue that caused text to overflow the meta boxes.
 	* Addressed several edge-case instances where placeholders didn't properly reflect the actual output.
 	* Addressed an issue where empty post type archives' post types weren't detected, causing TSF to abandon processing.
+	* Addressed an issue where paginated post type archives have had their canonical URL always point to the first page.

 **For developers:**